 *Molly’s new show starts this weekend on the Food Network!
 I can’t wait to watch.

-Recipe adapted from my book, The Vanilla Bean Baking Book.
+Recipe adapted from my book, The Vanilla Bean Baking Book (affiliate link).

-I also have a recipe for brioche cinnamon rolls here if that is more up your alley.
+I also have a recipe for brioche cinnamon buns here if that is more up your alley.

 4 large eggs, room temperature